magicmatatjahu/adi/README.md

 - Destroy instances with Factory wrapper and other, similar wrappers - on every call factory can create new instance and ADI should destroy it in some way - hard to implement, but here can be used Destroyable wrapper
 - Host and visibility in the old Angular2+ Injector - https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#host--visibility // implemented by `.visibility` constraint
 - Add providers and imports in the providers and components as metadata - create for providers/components separate injector like in Angular for @Component - `providers` will be easier than `imports` to implement, because I don't know how to handle the async dynamic modules, when resolve the modules... - create Proto Injector like in old Angular https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#protoinjector-and-injector and also how to dispose given modules // problem is only with async imports in sync resolution.
 Also it should be improved by ProtoInjector to not create graph each time when instance is created
+- Rethink components - inherite logic from providers - in another solution ADI can treat component as constraint definition of provider // components are treated as providers bur are saved inside components collection
+- Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors? - treat imported records as collection of imported records

 ## NICE TO HAVE BUT NOT NEEDED